julien-contarin/mongodb-googleplaces/README.md

 This application uses MongoDB Stitch to automatically fetch business data when MongoDB documents are created, updated or replaced.

-The application does two things sequentially, using triggers and http get services:
+The application does two things sequentially, using a trigger and http get service:
-1. if the business is referenced on Google, get business ID from Google Places API (get first search result using business name) and push to MongoDB document
+1. if the business is referenced on Google, get business ID from Google Places API (get first search result using business name)
 2. once we have business ID, populate MongoDB document with as much info as needed from said business from Google (address, phone number, opening hours, ratings)

-Businesses that are not found will go through step 1 but will remain unchanged.
+Businesses that are not found will go through step 1 and will remain unchanged.

 ## Prerequisites